 It’s not clear what’s in the 4E71 firmware.
 But updating isn’t a bad idea, since Apple typically refines the AirPods experience gradually.

 The AirPods update process is indirect, but we can steer you through it.

-Apple launched AirPods Pro last fall, and periodically releases firmware updates.
+AirPods aren’t a “set it and forget it” product.
+Apple periodically releases firmware updates.
 It doesn’t announce these.
 And we generally don’t know what’s changed because Apple doesn’t make release notes available for this type of update.
-This latest iteration, version 3A283, is a notable exception, though, because it brings Spatial Audio.
+This latest iteration, version 3E751, is no exception.